marcojakob/code.makery.ch/content/library/more-html-css/image-bootstrap/_index.en.md

 </pre>

-## Optimal Image Size

-The image above has a fixed size.
-Although, you can shrink or enlarge the image with a CSS rule like `width: 200px;`, this is often not what you want.
-You should always try to optimize the download size of your web page.
-If you let the user download a 400px wide image and display it at 200px it might be a waste of bandwidth.

-**Side Note:** There are instances where larger images are desired, for example for high-resolution "retina" displays.
-If you want to go that extra mile for such devices you should use a JavaScript library like [retina.js](http://imulus.github.io/retinajs/).

 ## Responsive Images

 When a web page is displayed on different screens you will have to shrink images on smaller screens.

-Bootstrap 3 provides a CSS class `img-responsive` that will automatically adjusts images to fit the screen size (read about [responsive images in the Bootstrap documentation](http://getbootstrap.com/css/#images-responsive)).
+Bootstrap provides a CSS class `img-fluid` that will automatically adjusts images to fit the container size (read about [responsive images in the Bootstrap documentation](https://getbootstrap.com/docs/4.1/content/images/#responsive-images)).

 ##### Insert a responsive image